NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Alchemical Scholar.md

 You learn formulas more easily.
 You gain four common 1st-level alchemical formulas when you take this feat, and each time you gain a level, you gain a common alchemical formula of that level.
-You still need [[Feats/Alchemical Crafting|Alchemical Crafting]] to Craft alchemical items.
+You still need [[Alchemical Crafting|Alchemical Crafting]] to Craft alchemical items.

 **Special** You can take this feat only at 1st level, and you can't retrain into or out of this feat.